-"The market is doing what it loves to do!"
-I like that statement (I use it often) is very true, and it does as it wishes both fundamentally and technically.
-However, what often appears to be a fact is, in reality, quite definitely - very creative fiction.
-The fictional stories being told by Wall Street and the media are so compelling that the public investor takes the hook, every time.
-That's sad and expensive.
+"The Market is doing what it Loves to Do"!
+That statement is very true, and it does as it wishes both fundamentally and technically.
+However, what often appears to be a Fact is, in reality, quite definitely - very creative Fiction.
+The fictional stories being told by Wall Street and the media are so compelling that the public Investor takes the hook, every time!
+That's sad.

-Since coming out of retirement in October 2007, and re-entering the realm of earnings and cash flow analytics, I have witnessed a vast change in "valuation" practices.
+Since coming out of retirement in October 2007, and re-entered the realm of earnings analytics, I have witnessed a vast change in "Valuation" practices.
 Oh, the shenanigans and other games were going on before, but it has developed into a finely honed science.
 Many of those who are supposed to be analysts are providing future estimated operating earnings, as if they are really actual values today.
 They definitely are NOT and this has bothered me greatly.
-The marketplace clearly "wants to be told -- all is ok" so that is what is being given by professional financial analysts and the media.
-That is at the expense of a lost word in our present financial reporting - it is called "integrity."
-I fear both leadership and integrity are lost forever.
-So, I just compensate (do a bit of "tweaking") and thus am able stay ahead of the game.
+The marketplace clearly "wants to be told -- all is ok" so that is what is being given.
+That is at the expense of a lost word in our present financial reporting - it is called "Integrity".

-In the recent past weeks of "earnings season", the arguments are even more compelling and the numbers even more unrealistic.
-Statements are being made that "stocks are cheaper" than in February 2009."
+In the recent weeks of "earnings season", the arguments are even more compelling and the numbers even more unrealistic.
+Statements are being made that "stocks are cheaper" than in February 2009".
 That is the ratio of the S&P 500 to the current forward operating earnings' estimate.
 Analysts have clearly created new methods for calculating valuations, just as if, we were currently at historic lows going back to 10 or even 20 years ago.
-Impossible but true.
-I suggest that you start taking account of these practices and understand that much of this "new/funny math" is almost worthless data.
+Impossible but true!
+I suggest that you start taking account of these practices and understand that much of this "new / funny math" is almost worthless data.
 This is not sound valuation work and little more than random guessing.

-This can be done with the help of studying price movement and regression analysis, which is not necessarily what I would call "technical analysis."
+This can be done with the help of studying price movement and regression analysis, which is not necessarily what I would call "technical analysis".
 Through comparative analytics the price movement can be accurately correlated with future estimated operating earnings.
-As an old guy, with a bit of fox still left in me, I find this to be fun and this work has produced some very accurate forecasting.
+As an old guy, with a bit of fox still left in me, I find this to be fun and has produced some very accurate forecasting.

-I suggest that the below chart is well worth your time for a brief study.
-It should at least cause the bulls to pause, at least for a minute or two.
+I suggest that the below Chart is well worth your time for a brief study.
+It should at least cause the Bulls to pause, for a minute or two.

 You will note in this chart that the 12-month forward S&P 500 earnings estimates peaked at $103.61 per share right when the market peaked in October 2007.
 It bottomed, in March 2009 at $60.08.